-Over the years I have been asked to consult and coach businesses on how to move to the next level.
-I get a lot of questions like, "What do I do next to not only get the clients I want, but to make the profit I need to make?"
+Over the years I have been asked to consult and coach interior design and creative businesses on how to move to the next level.
+The million-dollar question that I was asked most was, "What do I do next to not only get the clients I want, but to make the profit I need to make?"

 After four years of teaching concepts to entrepreneurs regarding their business practices, mission and pricing, I really wanted an opportunity to walk beside some of these business owners to personally coach and cheer them on as they moved toward their goals.
 In 2013, I began offering coaching for the interior design and custom drapery workroom industry as well as other creative businesses.

-I served as Communications Director and Editor-in-Chief of the Drapery and Design Professional magazine from 2009-2012 and today I'm a proud member of the Design Collective, Designers Workroom Council and the Window Coverings Association of America, where I served as President of the national organization and on the board of directors for nine years.
+I served as Communications Director and Editor-in-Chief of the Drapery and Design Professional magazine from 2009-2012 and today I'm a proud member of the Design Collective and the Window Coverings Association of America, where I served as President of the national organization and on the board of directors for nine years.

-In addition to coaching, running workshops, and providing online training, I also offer educational seminars and presentations on a variety of business topics around the country.
+In addition to coaching, I host workshops, provide online training, I also offer educational seminars on a variety of business topics around the country.